 - Why My Guidance Counselors Are The Reasons I Excel In College

 Some schools will refuse to convert an IEP to a 504 plan, saying the student doesn’t need it.
-This is not true.
+This is not true, as I have used my 504 plan for college internships to show the accommodations that work best for me.
 Students and parents can receive free resources and legal help from their state’s Protection and Advocacy organization.
 For the state of Virginia, this is the Disability Law Center of Virginia.
 I wish I knew about this resource back in high school, as things would have been very different.

 Bring a copy of the 504 plan to university